Guide to 3D Printing Materials: Types, Applications, and Properties

 Alternatives to Metal 3D Printing

-Compared to plastic 3D printing technologies, metal 3D printing is substantially more costly and complex, limiting its accessibility to most businesses.
+Compared to plastic 3D printers, metal 3D printing is substantially more costly and complex, limiting its accessibility to most businesses.

 Alternatively, SLA 3D printing is well-suited for casting workflows that produce metal parts at a lower cost, with greater design freedom, and in less time than traditional methods.